umputun/rlb/README.md

 ## Status

-RLB in production for several years to serve downloads from [radio-t](https://radio-t.com)
+RLB runs in production for several years and serves downloads from [radio-t](https://radio-t.com)